Naii-the-Baf/snakelike/README.md

 # Snakelike
 A dynamic, multiplayer Snake game.
+Multiple AIs with differing movement sets compete in a board for survival.

 A Snake game made with diversity in mind; i.e. it's easy to add new Snake and Snake AIs to the game.